MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 # SharePoint

 The SharePoint group of actions allows the utilization of the [SharePoint connector](/connectors/sharepointonline) from within desktop flows, alleviating the need to create a cloud flow in order to use its actions.
-This connector is the same as the one used across Power Automate cloud flows, PowerApps, and Logic Apps.
+This connector is the same as the one used across Power Automate cloud flows, Power Apps, and Logic Apps.
 It uses the same parameters and returns the same type of data.

 ## Prerequisites and limitations

 - You need an Attended RPA license.
-- On top of Data loss prevention policies (DLP) for SharePoint cloud actions, machine administrators can disable the SharePoint actions by modifying the [appropriate registry setting](../governance.md#prevent-power-automate-for-desktop-from-running-flows-containing-cloud-connectors).
+- In addition to implementing data loss prevention policies (DLP) for SharePoint cloud actions, administrators can disable the SharePoint actions by modifying the [appropriate registry setting](../governance.md#prevent-power-automate-for-desktop-from-running-flows-containing-cloud-connectors).

 ## Getting started with SharePoint actions in desktop flows